 A group of secret judges coordinated by Kari Persinger will be back in action judging the food prepared by all the men, women and teen chefs.
 They will select the favorite dish awards and present trophies for the best appetizer, side dish, entrée, dessert, and overall favorite dish.
 These awards are presented to the chefs just before the unveiling of the Champion Chef and top tip jar winners.

-“We are really excited to use LEAD Inc.’s premier annual event to not only support our leadership programs but also to benefit local charities who do so much to make our community better.
+“We are excited to use LEAD Inc.’s premier annual event to not only support our leadership programs but also to benefit local charities who do so much to make our community better.
 Plus, the food is incredible!
 I know that I’m going to participate and compete for the Champion Chef award,” said returning chef, founding board member and Leadership Grant County volunteer facilitator, Tim Harris.
-Harris and Chef Michael Belcher have participated every year since the event's inception, as well as Dave Huffman, who died this year and will be honored this year with a special memoriam.
+Harris, Chef Michael Belcher, and Chef Tom Gearhart have participated since the event's inception.

 This year there will be a cash bar, fun games, a live auction, photo opportunities and one of the best meals you’ll get in central Indiana.
 To attend, sponsor, volunteer, or become a chef for this year’s event, visit the website: www.leadgrantcounty.org or contact Dianne Harris at 765.661.3071 or any LEAD Inc. Board Member.
 Individual tickets are $35.
 A full table of 8 is available for $250.
 Sponsorships range from $500 to $1,500.

 LEAD Inc. will also be celebrating the 40th anniversary of Leadership Grant County, the adult leadership class that was previously sponsored by the Chamber of Commerce and has been led by LEAD Inc for more than 15 years.